San Lorenzo River: Watershed and course

 The San Lorenzo begins as an intermittent stream around the precipitous slopes of Castle Rock Ridge, a major divide separating drainages of the San Francisco Bay area and the Pacific Ocean, in the Santa Cruz Mountains.
 Its headwaters is about 1 mile upstream of Castle Rock State Park on private property just south of the Saratoga Gap.
 Once inside the park's boundary, the perennial river flows approximately 1.5 miles before leaving the unit.
 Within state park boundaries, Craig Springs Creek, Tin Can Creek, and several small unnamed tributaries empty into the river.

 With its headwaters at an elevation of approximately 2,900 ft above sea level, the San Lorenzo River drops 2,000 ft in the first 3 miles.
 Starting just south of the Saratoga Toll Road Trail, the river is roughly paralleled by State Route 9 until it enters downtown Boulder Creek.
 The San Lorenzo reaches 500 ft about 2 mi above Boulder Creek and about 16 mi from the mouth of the river.
 At this elevation, it is joined by Kings Creek from the left in the neighborhood of Redwood Grove, and Spring Creek from the right shortly thereafter.
 Small, steep tributaries feed the river from the west at Ben Lomond Mountain, while wider, more gently sloping tributaries feed the river from the east and northwest.

-The San Lorenzo River watershed drains 138 sqmi.
+The San Lorenzo River watershed drains 138 mi2.
 The Branciforte Creek watershed is a major sub-basin of the San Lorenzo catchment-basin.
 The Newell Creek tributary was dammed to create Loch Lomond, a reservoir which supplies drinking water to Santa Cruz, California.